- Energy / Sustainability

 Having completed its first year as a member of the Green Communities Program, the Town utilized its $223,750 designation grant to implement high-efficiency natural gas condensing boilers and water heaters to replace outdated oil-fired equipment.
 The Town also coordinated with DOER to retrofit the parking lot pole lighting of the Council on Aging with LEDs.

 In July of 2018, the Town earned a Green Communities Competitive Grant for $232,504 to install a wide variety of energy conservation measures including:

-- Fuel conversion & boiler replacement at the Dartmouth Public School Administration Building.
+- Fuel conversion and boiler replacement at the Dartmouth Public School Administration Building.

-- Piping & steam trap insulation at the Allen Street Maintenance Garage, Potter Elementary School, DeMello Elementary School, Dartmouth Middle School, Cushman Elementary School, and Quinn Elementary School.
+- Piping and steam trap insulation at the Allen Street Maintenance Garage, Potter Elementary School, DeMello Elementary School, Dartmouth Middle School, Cushman Elementary School, and Quinn Elementary School.

 - LED retrofit of the two first floors of Dartmouth High School's hallways as well as the school's gymnasium.

 - Weatherization of the Southworth Public Library, Potter Elementary School, Quinn Elementary School, and DeMello Elementary School.